ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 Acute promyelocytic leukemia (APL) treatment

 The treatment of the APL subtype of AML is very different.
-This subtype is very sensitive to the effects of all-trans retinoic acid (ATRA), a drug that is similar to vitamin A and is given by mouth.
-People with the APL subtype who receive a combination of ATRA and chemotherapy (see above) with idarubicin or daunorubicin are very likely to have a CR.
-Occasionally, the drug cytarabine may also be used.
-Arsenic trioxide (Trisenox) is another drug that works well for APL, either during induction therapy alone or in combination with ATRA during post-remission therapy or for APL that has come back after treatment.
+This subtype is very sensitive to the effects of all-trans retinoic acid (ATRA).
+ATRA is a drug that is similar to vitamin A and is given by mouth.
+People with the APL subtype who receive a combination of ATRA and arsenic trioxide (Trisenox) are very likely to have a CR.
+Less commonly, chemotherapy containing regimens (see above) with idarubicin, daunorubicin, or cytarabine may also be used.
+Arsenic trioxide may be used during induction therapy alone or in combination with ATRA during post-remission therapy or if APL comes back after treatment.

-Mild to severe bleeding is a common symptom of APL, and patients with this subtype often need many platelet and blood transfusions during initial treatment.
-Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL benefit from use of ATRA for 1 to 2 years after the initial treatment.
+Mild to severe bleeding is a common symptom of APL.
+Patients with this subtype often need many platelet and blood transfusions during initial treatment.
+Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL may benefit from use of ATRA plus low dose oral chemotherapy for 1 to 2 years after the initial treatment.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Because AML is found throughout the blood, radiation therapy is generally used only when leukemia cells have spread to the brain or to shrink a myeloid sarcoma.
-A myeloid sarcoma is a mass of tissue found in only a part of the body.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.